soundpress/RulesOfNYC/docs/c19/index.rst

       (ii) Annual rate.

-         (A) Except as provided in § 7-04(a)(10)(ii)(B), below, the first year's annual rate shall be the greater of $1500 or (C × L × 0.16 × A), as defined in 34 RCNY § 7-10(a) of these rules, and subsequent years' rates shall be determined in accordance with 34 RCNY § 7-10(c) of these rules.
+         (A) Except as provided in 34 RCNY § 7-04(a)(10)(ii)(B), below, the first year's annual rate shall be the greater of $1500 or (C × L × 0.16 × A), as defined in 34 RCNY § 7-10(a), and subsequent years' rates shall be determined in accordance with 34 RCNY § 7-10(c).

-         (B) For non-commercial use connected to a residential building of six or fewer units, the greater of $100 or (C × L × 0.01 × A), as defined in 34 RCNY § 7-10(a) of these rules.
+         (B) For non-commercial use connected to a residential building of six or fewer units, the greater of $100 or (C × L × 0.01 × A), as defined in 34 RCNY § 7-10(a).

    (11) Flagpole.